exercism/python/exercises/shared/tests.md

 # Tests

-You can run the incluyded tests by typing `pytest <exercisename>_test.py` on the command line from within the exercise's directory.
+You can run the included tests by typing `pytest <exercisename>_test.py` on the command line from within the exercise's directory.

 You can also tell Python to run the pytest module on the command line from either within the exercise directory or with a path to the exercise directory.
 `python -m pytest <exercisename>_test.py` from within the exercise directory.